Financial-Times/n-messaging-client/README.md

 nMessagingClient.init();
 ```

-note: optionally you may only want to init if the a message flag is on the page
+note: optionally you may only want to init if a message flag is on the page
 ```javascript
 if ( flags.get('messageSlotBottom') || flags.get('messageSlotTop') ) {
   nMessagingClient.init();